datacentricdesign/iob22/index.md

 ### 07 Landing page

-In the seventh Python programming assignment, you will catch potential user via a landing page.
+In the seventh Python programming assignment, you will catch potential users via a landing page.
 You will expose a product concept on the web and invite potential users to subscribe.
 You will store this information in a database.

 REST API
 {: .label .label-red }